 The system is advertised as 9.2.4, but it’s more like 7.2.6, or maybe 7.2.2, or maybe just 9.2.
 It’s really hard to say with these large soundbars.
 The third number in this configuration refers to the number of Atmos modules and not actual ceiling speakers.

-The system comes with a fully-featured backlit remote, mounting equipment for the soundbar, speaker cables for the satellites, all the necessary power cables, and a set of cables for the initial installation (one HDMI, one optical, one AUX).
+The system comes with a fully-featured backlit remote, mounting equipment for the soundbar,

 The soundbar is 45.5″ wide.
 Most of it is wrapped in a semi-transparent black metal grille.
 It looks simple yet attractive.
 Some basic controls (5 basic buttons) are on the top panel, but the included remote is a much more convenient way of controlling the soundbar.
 Like an AVR, the Nakamichi soundbar is meant to be your hub.
 It has 3 HDMI inputs, one HDMI ARC output (preferred connection to your TV), optical input, coax input, 3.5mm input, and a USB port.
 All HDMI ports are HDCP 2.2 compliant and support 4K pass-through, as well as HDR and Dolby Vision.

 Besides physical connections, you also have Bluetooth 4.1 with aptX.
 Wi-Fi, on the other hand, is not supported.